mapio/tmux-tail-f/README.md

 which keeps trying to open a file if it is inaccessible.

 Optional arguments:
+  -d     do not kill tmux session upon detach.
   -v     use the 'even-vertical' layout (default).
   -h     use the 'even-horizontal' layout.
   -t     use the 'tiled' layout.